plutherus/djiLogConvert/README.md

 =======================

-Converts information from DJI video subtitle files (.SRT) into csv suitable for use in arcGIS There is a library and a script that calls it.
+Converts information from DJI video subtitle files (.SRT) into csv suitable for use in arcGIS

+There is a library (srtConvert) and a script that calls it (djiConvert).

 # Using the library directly from another python script